 This can happen to anyone.
 One day your account may be successfully hacked.
 You should remember that this is not the end of the world and if you act quickly, you can minimize any damage done.

-No one likes spammers.
 We are engaged in a never-ending battle between Email Service Providers, email servers and spammers.
 This fight has gone on for so long that some of us even start to make fun of it, but the dangers are real and should never be ignored.
+Because of this, today we'll show you what to do if your account got hacked.

 How to spot if my account has been hacked?